My main goals are to:

 - support excellence in research by any means necessary, with physical and virtual library spaces and collections;

 - facilitate effective stewardship and curation of information and data generated by the research community at Hopkins Marine Station;

 - extend the preservation efforts of HMS archive collections to create actionable research products, thus broadening their utility and impact; and,

 - share the remarkable work of Hopkins researchers with our local community through meaningful engagement with diverse audiences.

 I am responsible for the overall management of the Harold A. Miller Library.
 I make purchase decisions for books, journals, and electronic resources in marine sciences.
 I help Hopkins residents find the information they need, procure documents not available on site or online, and provide instruction on use of physical and virtual library resources and spaces.
 I also provide research services, including consultations on data management, sharing and curation.
 I manage the Miller Library's web pages and Facebook presence.

 In my role as Assistant to the Director of the Station, I help with fundraising, publicity, and tours.
-I also help manage content for the Station's web pages and social media feeds.
 Find me on Twitter @AWhitTwit.

 I grew up on the shores of Huntington Beach, CA, and my interest in marine biology goes back as far as I can remember.
 After spending most of my adult life studying and working in the marine sciences, I jumped ship and became a data specialist with the libraries at Oregon State University in 2012.
-Being at Stanford and the Hopkins Marine Station gives me the opportunity to combine my interests from both careers in a very special way, and I could not be any more thrilled.
+I came to Stanford and the Hopkins Marine Station in December 2015, and now have the opportunity to combine my interests from both careers in a very special way.
+I am thrilled!